Recommended Setup for Your Site

 WP Rocket – WP Rocket is also a speed plugin.
-A friend of mine sped up his site by 60%.
+A friend of mine sped up his site by 60%, I have used it and sped up my sites twice as fast.
 That is huge!
 If your site is slow, your users will leave before they even see your site.
-SEO wise, speed is VERY important.
+UX-wise, speed is VERY important.
 If you are a serious website owner, you will want to better your speed.

 Thirsty Affiliates – This is a tool for managing affiliate links.
 Some will tell you that it is a tool to cloak link – it’s not.
 There’s nothing shady going on here.
 This tool will help you redirect and manage outbound affiliate links and make them accessible from one place.
 Also, it will make them look more pretty.

 OptinMonster – Just like Thrive leads this plugin will help you collect emails.
 It is fast, looks awesome and is easy to use.
 It has a drag & drop builder, and you can A/B test everything.
 You get the exit intent, analysis page and you can decide what email pop-up you want to show on what page to make it really targeted.

 Evernote – If you haven’t been a user of Evernote yet, now is the time.
 I’m not kidding when I say that I probably have tried over 20 productivity apps in the AppStore – without this much success.

 Google Drive – This one is perfect to use for your documents, sheets and stuff if you don’t have MS Office.
 I use it to create work environments with VAs and to share stuff I pay them to do.